-- (1) The University recognises that appointment to certain school leadership roles indicates abilities in a student, beyond those identified by their ATAR, that are also relevant to the university environment. - (2) Future leaders adjustment factors may be granted, for specified courses, to domestic and international applicants who: - (a) are eligible current school leavers attending a secondary school registered with the relevant state or territory Department of Education, including applicants who hold an International Baccalaureate;
+- (1) Adjustment factors may be granted, for specified courses, to domestic and international applicants who: - (a) are eligible current school leavers attending a secondary school registered with the relevant state or territory Department of Education, including applicants who hold an International Baccalaureate; - (b) have been identified by the Universities Admissions Centre as dux of the school; and - (c) meet all other applicable course admission requirements.

-- (b) have been: - (i) verified by their school as captain of the school; or - (ii) been identified by the Universities Admissions Centre as dux of the school; and - (c) meet all other applicable course admission requirements. - (3) Students admitted under the Future Leaders Scheme may be granted a Future Leader Adjustment Factor of no more than ten points. - (4) The Associate Dean may admit an applicant to an undergraduate award course under the Future Leaders Scheme only if the applicant has: - (a) a selection rank equal to or greater than the minimum selection rank for the course; and - (b) an ATAR or equivalent equal to or greater than the minimum ATAR for the course.
+- (2) Students admitted under the Future Leaders Scheme may be granted a Future Leader Adjustment Factor of no more than ten points. - (3) The Associate Dean may admit an applicant to an undergraduate award course under the Future Leaders Scheme only if the applicant has: - (a) a selection rank equal to or greater than the minimum selection rank for the course; and - (b) an ATAR or equivalent equal to or greater than the minimum ATAR for the course.